 - 100% guaranteed (Not if you read user reviews about its effectiveness, but ExtenZe itself has a money-back guarantee).

+You can buy Extenze from Walmart for $26.88 or Extenze.net.
+However, there are a lot of negative user reviews on that site.
 Make sure to read them if you really plan to buy ExtenZe.
-If you buy it from their official website for $59.95, you also get a 60-day money back guarantee.
+If you buy it from its official website for $59.95, you also get a 60-day money back guarantee.

 Most of these ingredients do not have any amounts specified since it comes as a proprietary blend.